LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Bismuth Shatterborne.md

 While never as successful at self-transfiguration as their Sibling Jasper, Bismuth's Tactical understanding of combat combined with the ferocious nature of the beasts he has mastered has made him a combative marvel.

 As you further explore Chimo-Nahagi you have a run in with some foreign slavers, a band of Human, Dwarven and Tabaxi.
+You have a brawl with the leader [[Nomli Gurglegum]] and he decides to take you as a special gift for his master as opposed to be used as a

 ---